BlaqueDevs/se-assignment-day-4-software-project-management-Mal-Raven/README.md

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 Answer: How Defining Project Scope Contributes to Successful Project Planning:
             1. Clarity and Focus:
                - By clearly defining what is included and excluded in the project, the scope ensures that everyone involved understands the                         project's objectives and deliverables.
 This prevents scope creep, where uncontrolled changes can lead to project delays, budget                    overruns, and resource misallocation.
             2. Resource Allocation:
                - A well-defined scope helps in determining the resources—time, money, personnel—required to complete the project.
 It enables                        project managers to allocate resources effectively and avoid wastage.
             3. Risk Management:
                - Defining the scope allows for better identification of potential risks.
 Knowing what the project entails helps in anticipating                     challenges and preparing mitigation strategies, leading to fewer surprises during execution.
             4. Measurement of Success:
                - A well-defined scope provides the criteria against which project success can be measured.
 It establishes the project’s                             objectives, deliverables, and timelines, which can be tracked and evaluated during and after the project's completion.

-            Work Breakdown Structure (WBS):This is a hierarchical decomposition of a project into smaller, more manageable components or tasks.
+      Work Breakdown Structure (WBS): This is a hierarchical decomposition of a project into smaller, more manageable components or tasks.
 It                  breaks down the entire scope of work required to complete the project into individual deliverables, sub-deliverables, and work                     packages.
 It's importance includes:
                   1. Enhanced Planning and Scheduling:
                      - By breaking the project down into smaller tasks, a WBS makes it easier to plan and schedule work.
 It helps project managers identify dependencies, set timelines,                         and allocate resources for each task.
                   2. Improved Resource Allocation: